 School gardens provide the context for lessons across subjects and offer a wonderful opportunity to engage students in hands-on, project-based learning.
 Students who engage in school gardening are likely to experience academic, physical, emotional, social, and even behavioral benefits.
 BirdSleuth has partnered with Alaska Fertilizer to bring a series of online resources and tips on how schools can create and utilize gardens.
 Each month we will release a new post to encourage educators around the country.

 - Bird-Friendly Winter Gardens: Discover how you can help birds survive winter with these garden design tips.

-- School Gardens for Birds! – Develop your school garden to benefit both your students and your locals birds.
+- Gardens for Birds! – Develop your school garden to benefit both your students and your local birds.

 - Using Habitat Network for Schoolyard Habitat Improvements – Have students investigate the quality of your schoolyard for local wildlife with the citizen-science project Habitat Network.

 - Creating an Outdoor Classroom – Don’t just build a garden, build an outdoor classroom!

 - Citizen Science in your Outdoor Classroom – Learn how to bring citizen science around birds, invertebrate, plants, and more into your outdoor classroom and garden.

 - Garden to Table – Discover the story of Mrs. Katy Cachiotis and her garden to table program at El Dorado Middle School.

 - Ensuring Garden Success – Gather advice from successful school gardens to ensure your garden’s success.